Galerie Peter Herrmann

 42 cm

-The clothing worn by this horn player is reminiscent of a very common type already described by Luschan.
 The figure wears an ornate wrap-around skirt and a poncho that leaves the sides of his torso exposed, held in place with a belt adorned with an animal mask.
 In typical fashion, the waistcloth is decorated with a stiff, pointed appendage, while the horn is straight and held in abnormally long hands.

 In the Viennese Catalogue Benin.
 Kings and Rituals.
 Court Arts from Nigeria, Barbara Blackmun describes the helmet as a beehive-like cap adorned with upright feathers in which a pattern of wavy lines is engraved.
 Around his neck, the figure wears a leopard-claw necklace.